Name: Far And Away

 Genre: Adventure, Drama, Romance

 John Williams’ score is obviously top-notch.
 It’s probably one of the reasons I liked this movie so much in the first place.
 The main themes are as memorable as any JW material and the orchestra accompanies the action/events brilliantly.
-At one point, for instance, Williams brings the ensemble to a halt at the very moment Shannon finally sort of confesses she’d like to live with Joseph and the effect is breathtaking.
-And then there’s that moment Joseph walks away increasingly quickly and Williams literally begins to chase him off with music that plays ever faster.
-And then I’m not even talking about how he distorts themes to depit both joy and disaster.
+At one point, for instance, Williams literally brings the ensemble to a halt at the very moment Shannon finally sort of confesses she’d like to live with Joseph and the effect is breathtaking.
+And then there’s that moment Joseph walks away increasingly quickly and Williams begins to chase him off with a theme that plays ever faster, a theme that literally wants to drive him back to his roots in Ireland.
+And then I’m not even talking about how he distorts themes to depict both joy and disaster.
 I’m still not really sure what all the themes stand for, but I’ve been way too busy worshipping this composer like a God to care and might soon have to start buying his vinyls to decorate the walls… And before I forget, the end credits need mentioning: instead of Williams’ wonderful suite, we first get an Enya song that is totally unrelated to all the music that came before it and contains a really awkward transition too.
 Why?
 Why truncate Williams’ wonderful musical summary to make room for such trash?
 Finally, Williams unwittingly made a pretty grave scene really funny: when Mr Christie’s house is being destroyed, he inserts a few French horn notes that are exactly the same as Howard Shore’s Gondor theme for Lord of the Rings.
 Once you realise that, the scene becomes hilarious.

 This was the first time I watched the film in surround sound.
 I’d bought the DVD because the audio-described version interfered too much with the wonderful score… and wasted two euros in the process, but at least I won’t have to work in a chicken factory to earn them back.
 The track is extremely undynamic.
 You NEVER hear the rear channels at all throughout the entire movie and the sound mix is rather off at times too: beautiful music is drowned out by unnecessary loud cheering, but at least the front speakers are used to their full extent.